 Establishing a Successful and Sustainable Waterworks: Revenues, Rates and Funding

 In the present economic climate, it is critical that waterworks personnel understand and implement a business plan that allows for an analysis of needs, budget development, and capital improvements.
 As a part of the planning process, one needs to consider the appropriate rate structure for a community, potential sources of grants or low interest loans, and communication with decision makers and the public.
 All of these subjects will be covered through lecture, class discussions, and hands-on computer activities.

-    This program focuses on hands-on exercises at a full-scale plant in Salem, Va.
+This program focuses on hands-on exercises at a full scale plant in southwest Virginia.
 This program is designed to demonstrate and supplement lessons learned in the annual summer short courses at Virginia Tech.
 The goal is to offer training that will help operators understand the function of treatment systems, operate their systems optimally, and produce safe water.

 Management, Methods, and Money: Understanding Concepts in Capacity Development

 This course focuses on the issues associated with capacity development (CD) in the waterworks industry.
 CD is broad term, encompassing many areas, including the managerial, technical, regulatory, and financial aspects of operating and maintaining a waterworks.
 If a waterworks is not in compliance, is not able to provide the needed quantity and quality of water, and cannot respond well to emergency situations, there are serious problems with the capacity of the waterworks.
 The goal of this course is to help the decision-makers for a waterworks and those who influence the decision-makers establish appropriate management and financial systems for maintaining and improving their waterworks.